ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Introduction

 \section{Introduction}

-Diffusion models \cite{ho2020denoising} have recently revolutionized image generation, offering high-quality, diverse, and realistic visual content \cite{dhariwal2021diffusion, rombach2022high}.
-They enable text-to-image generation as well as a wide range of tasks, from layout-based synthesis to image editing and style transfer \cite{avrahami2022blended, hertz2022prompt, mokady2023null, avrahami2023spatext, zhang2023adding, brooks2023instructpix2pix, nitzan2024lazy}.
-Of course, these large models require great amounts of training data, substantial training durations, and extensive computational resources.
+Deep generative models \citep{ho2020denoising, rombach2022high, dhariwal2021diffusion, flux2023} have revolutionized image generation, offering high-quality, diverse, and realistic visual content synthesis.
+They enable text-to-image generation as well as a wide range of tasks, from layout-based synthesis to image editing and style transfer \citep{avrahami2022blended, hertz2022prompt, mokady2023null, avrahami2023spatext, zhang2023adding, brooks2023instructpix2pix, nitzan2024lazy}.
+These large models require great amounts of training data, substantial training durations, and extensive computational resources.
 As a result, contemporary text-to-image (T2I) models, that are limited to the data they were trained on, struggle with generating user-specific concepts or updated content.
-Additionally, they have difficulty with generating rare concepts, stylized content, or fine-grained categories (e.g., a specific dog breed), even if they were trained on images containing them \cite{samuel2024generating,haviv2024not}.
-In these cases, diffusion models tend to ``hallucinate'', and potentially generate content unrelated to the textual prompt (see \Cref{fig:hallucinations}).
+Specifically, they have difficulty with generating rare concepts, stylized content, or fine-grained categories (e.g., a specific bird species, as in \cref{fig:hallucinations}, left), even if they were trained on images containing them \citep{samuel2024generating,haviv2024not}.
+In these cases, diffusion models tend to ``hallucinate'', and potentially generate content unrelated to the textual prompt (see \cref{fig:hallucinations}, right).

-To tackle these problems, several approaches have been proposed for personalized \cite{galimage, ruiz2023dreambooth, voynov2023p+, arar2024palp}, stylized~\cite{hulora}, or rare concept generation~\cite{li2024block, samuel2024generating}.
+To tackle these problems, several approaches have been proposed for personalized~\citep{galimage, ruiz2023dreambooth, voynov2023p+, arar2024palp}, stylized~\citep{hulora,li2024block, zhang2024finestyle}, or rare concept~\citep{samuel2024generating, pan2025finediffusion} generation.
 Most approaches, however, require training or specialized optimization techniques for each new concept.